What is the Colorado Wage Act?

 Payroll Deductions Permitted Under The Colorado Wage Act

-- Deductions required by federal, state and local laws, including deductions for taxes, social security, and court ordered deductions (i.e. wage garnishments);
+- Deductions required by federal law, as well as state and local laws, including deductions for taxes, social security, and court-ordered-deductions (i.e. wage garnishments);

 Enforcement and Remedies Under The Colorado Wage Act

 Any agreement by an employee purporting to waive or release rights under the Colorado Wage Act is void.
-Thus, an employer may not enter into an agreement with an employee under which an employee releases rights or potential claims under the Wage Act.
+Thus, an employer may not enter into an agreement with an employee under which an employee releases rights or potential claims to earned wages or compensation under the Wage Act.

 The penalties are available only if the employee has made a written demand for payment.
-This demand may be made by written correspondence, a complaint filed in Small Claims Court, or a complaint filed with the Colorado Division of Labor.
-A complaint to recover earned wages may be filed on-line on the Colorado Division of Standards website.
-See Online-Wage-Complaint-Form.
+This demand may be made by written correspondence to the employer or through a complaint filed in court or with the Colorado Division of Labor.

 Wage Theft Transparency Act